 A respected, versatile broadcaster and opinion leader, Andrew is at the forefront of international media, business and political commentary.
-He covers events in Westminster and the broader UK political scene on both Daily Politics and Sunday Politics, and looks abroad with Politics Europe on BBC2 and BBC World.
-He also brings a dry wit and incisive take on politics and politicians on This Week.
+He’s fronted coverage of politics at home and abroad on Sunday Politics and BBC Parliament’s Politics Europe.
+He continues to covers events in Westminster on Daily Politics, and brings a dry wit and incisive take on politics and politicians on This Week.

 Andrew has reported for programmes as diverse as Tomorrow’s World and Radio 4’s Today programme.
 He was a member of the International Advisory Board of Al Jazeera and Publisher of The Scotsman Group of newspapers for 10 years.